mschmidty/bio_notes/r/_posts/2020-08-27-2020-wildfires_2020_in_the_west.md

   ggsave("Wildfires_in_the_west.png", h=11, w=11, type="cairo")
   ```

+## Fire Season totals

 I also was curious to see how much fire activity has increased in the United States over time.
 I was particularly interested at looking at the year of the "Big Burn" in context to todays fire seasons.

 {::nomarkdown}
 <img class="large-header-image" src="{{"/r/assets/plots/wildland_fire_total_number_of_acres.png" | relative_url }}">
 {:/nomarkdown}

 I'm a bit scepticle of these numbers.
-I suspect that there is a bit of reporting bias in these numbers.
+I suspect that there is a bit of reporting bias in the data.
 Today there is a pipeline to report all fires.
 In the early 1900 I would guess that there were many fires that were not reported and that some of those that were reported were lost in the folders of history.
-Nonetheless it is still interesting to see how many more acres burn per year.
+Nonetheless it is still interesting to see how many more acres burn per year today than 50 and 100 years ago.

-## R Scripts
+### R Scripts

 ```r
 hist<-st_read(here("Dropbox", "r", "tidy_tuesday", "data", "InteragencyFirePerimeterHistory.shp"))